chrimerss/allenslib/docs/Tripple Collocation/tc.md

 __Gentemann, C. L. (2014).
 "Three way validation of MODIS and AMSR-E sea surface temperatures."
 Journal of Geophysical Research: Oceans 119: 2583-2598.__

 TC method applied to sea surface temperatures

+__Alemohammad, S. H., et al. (2015).
+"Characterization of precipitation product errors across the United States using multiplicative triple collocation."
+Hydrology and Earth System Sciences 19(8): 3489-3503.__

+The author validated the appropriateness of MTC to ATC in rainfall error estimation, and transformed logarithmic error back to linear domain by Tayler expansion.